Colorado Attorney General

-The Attorney General of the State of Colorado is the chief legal officer for the U.S. State of Colorado and the head of the Colorado Department of Law, a principal department of the Colorado state government.
-It is an elected position with a four-year term, and follows the same schedule as election of the governor.
-The incumbent Colorado Attorney General is Democrat Phil Weiser, who was elected in November 2018 to a four-year term that began on January 8, 2019.
+The attorney general of Colorado is the chief legal officer of the U.S. state of Colorado and the head of the Colorado Department of Law, a principal department of the Colorado state government.
+The office is established by Article IV of the Colorado Constitution.
+The attorney general is elected statewide to a four-year term on the same cycle as the governor of Colorado and is limited to two consecutive terms.
+The incumbent is Democrat Phil Weiser, who has served since January 8, 2019.
+Weiser was re-elected in 2022 and is term-limited in 2027.
+He is the Democratic nominee for governor in 2026.
+The next attorney general election is November 3, 2026.